opennetworkinglab/onos-p4-tutorial/EXERCISE-1.md

 This exercise provides an hands-on introduction to the software tools used in the rest of the tutorial.

-As a start, in this exercise you will lern how to:
+As a start, in this exercise you will learn how to:

 1. Start Mininet with a 2x2 leaf-spine topology of `stratum_bmv2` software switches